eradiate/eradiate/docs/rst/getting_started/install.rst

          git tag -l "v*"

       Tags with a ``-preview`` suffix use the preview Mitsuba code, while others use the Mitsuba repository directly.
-Checkout the tag you are interested in (*e.g.* ``v0.22.1-preview``), then update and initialise all
+Checkout the tag or branch you are interested in (*e.g.* ``v0.22.2-preview``), then update and initialise all
       submodules:

       .. code:: bash

-         git checkout v0.22.1-preview
+         git checkout v0.22.2-preview
          git submodule sync --recursive
          git submodule update --init --recursive